Radiation reaction cooling as a source of anisotropic momentum distributions with inverted populations

 For weakly magnetized scenarios, $\omega_p \gg \omega_{ce}$ (and a relativistically hot plasma such that $p_{th} \sim {\cal O} (1)$, the instability develops on time scales comparable (or shorter) to the ring formation time.
 In the opposite (and more interesting) limit, the ring will be formed and stable before the onset of the instability.
 An important fact to consider is that independently of $\omega_p / \omega_{ce}$ (and even for $\omega_p / \omega_{ce} \ll 1$), the ring will continue to constrict (and $\partial f/\partial p_\perp$ to increase), to the point where the growth rate is strong enough for the onset of the maser process and the emission of coherent radiation.

-Collisional processes (e-e, e-i collisions, pair annihilation, and Compton scattering \cite{lightman1982relativistic, goldston1995introduction}), might also inhibit the ring formation and the Landau population inversion.
-For instance, for the range of conditions in the magnetospheres of compact objects, such as magnetars and pulsars, the ring formation time (from Eq.(\ref{eq:t_peak_max})) $t_R \simeq {\cal O}(\text{ps})$, assuming GigaGauss field strengths and relativistic plasmas with $p_{th} \sim 100 \, m_e c$, is much shorter than all of the other timescales (for laboratory experiments with 10's of MG strengths and relativistic $p_{th}\sim 10 \, m_e c$ the ring formation occurs in the nanosecond time-scale, which hints that other configurations might be more favorable to explore this process in the laboratory).
+In the limit of small magnetic fields $B\to0$ according to Eq. (\ref{eq:t_peak_max}) $t_R\to\infty$.
+In this scenario, effects that can inhibit the ring formation must be included in our analysis.
+That is the case of collisional processes (e-e, e-i collisions, pair annihilation, and Compton scattering \cite{lightman1982relativistic, goldston1995introduction}).
+The competition with these processes (when $t_R$ becomes comparable to their typical time scales) might inhibit the ring formation and the Landau population inversion.
+However, for the range of conditions in the magnetospheres of compact objects, such as magnetars and pulsars, the ring formation time (from Eq.(\ref{eq:t_peak_max})) $t_R \simeq {\cal O}(\text{ps})$, considering GigaGauss field strengths and relativistic plasmas with $p_{th} \sim 100 \, m_e c$, is much shorter than all of the other timescales; for laboratory experiments with 10's of MG $B$ field strengths and relativistic $p_{th}\sim 10 \, m_e c$, the ring formation occurs in the nanosecond time-scale, which hints that other configurations might be more favorable to explore this process in the laboratory.

 It is generally accepted that coherent emission processes must be at play around compact objects \cite{melrose1995models, melrose2021pulsar}.
 Among these processes, the electron cyclotron maser instability requires a Landau population inversion \cite{le1984direct,bingham2000generation, cairns2005cyclotron, cairns2008cyclotron, melrose2016cyclotron}.
 Moreover, some of the other proposed coherent emission mechanisms assume strongly radiation cooled down beams where $p_\perp \ll m_e c$ \cite{lyutikov2021coherent}.
 We have demonstrated that in scenarios with strong radiation reaction cooling, transverse momentum distributions with inverted Landau populations are pervasive.
 These distributions are unstable and can drive coherent emission via kinetic plasma instabilities.
 Our analytical model shows excellent agreement with numerical simulations, demonstrating the relevance of this process in the classical and in the QED regimes of radiation reaction.
 We conjecture that our findings are also valid for other field configurations, namely in laboratory conditions, e.g. the focusing field of ion-channels in laboratory conditions with betatron oscillations \cite{wang2002x,glinec2008direct,davoine2018ion}, also opening the way to the laboratory exploration of Landau population inversion via radiation reaction cooling.